 3. Have you considered saving for 5 or 6 years instead of 4 years?
 (College completion rates)

 4. Have you researched other college costs, outside of tuition and room and board?
-(Examples include travel back and forth, parking, books, health care, monthly living budget, sport passes, etc) (Rising Hidden Costs and an Infographic)
+(Examples include travel back and forth, parking, books, health care, monthly living budget, sports passes, etc) (Rising Hidden Costs and an Infographic)

 6. In case you don’t have enough socked away, do you know if you’ll qualify for parent loans (PLUS)?